rrusk/gerrit-utils/Notes/Gerrit_Usage.md

 ### Then make a change to it and upload it as a reviewable change in Gerrit.

+  Use `git status` frequently.
+It generally tells you what you might do next.

       user@host:~/oscar$ date > testfile.txt
       user@host:~/oscar$ git add testfile.txt
       user@host:~/oscar$ git commit -m "My pretty test commit" [<branch> ff643a5] My pretty test commit
         1 files changed, 1 insertions(+)
 	  create mode 100644 testfile.txt
       user@host:~/oscar$

-####Usually when you push to a remote git, you push to the reference
-'/refs/heads/branch', but when working with Gerrit you have to push to a virtual branch representing "code review before submission to branch".
-This virtual name space is known as /refs/for/<branch>
+Usually when you push to a remote git, you push to the reference '/refs/heads/your_branch', but when working with Gerrit you have to push to a virtual branch representing "code review before submission to branch".
+This virtual name space is known as /refs/for/your_branch

 	user@host:~/oscar$ git push origin HEAD:refs/for/<branch>
 	Counting objects: 13, done.